-That this “Redeemer” will “stand upon the dust” “at the last”, rather than returning to the dust at some point prior to “the last” suggests the “Redeemer” is enduring, unable to see corruption.
+That this “Redeemer” will “stand upon the dust”, “at the last”, rather than returning to the dust at some point prior to “the last” suggests the “Redeemer” is enduring, unable to see corruption.
 Therefore, this “Redeemer” is immutable, eternal, and therefore divine.
-Even “at the last”, which can also mean ‘in the very end’ (BibleHub, n.d.), this “Redeemer” will endure, standing on that which man must return to.
+Even “at the last”, which can also mean ‘in the very end’ (BibleHub, n.d.), this “Redeemer” will endure, standing on that which man must return.
 This “Redeemer” must be the same “God” in verse 26, otherwise he would return to the dust.

 But the word/concept translated as “Redeemer” is one who is also ‘next of kin’ (BibleHub, n.d.):

 If your brother becomes poor and sells part of his property, then his nearest redeemer shall come and redeem what his brother has sold… If your brother becomes poor and cannot maintain himself with you, you shall support him as though he were a stranger and a sojourner, and he shall live with you.
 Take no interest from him or profit, but fear your God, that your brother may live beside you.
 You shall not lend him your money at interest, nor give him your food for profit… If your brother becomes poor beside you and sells himself to you, you shall not make him serve as a slave… You shall not rule over him ruthlessly but shall fear your God.
 (Leviticus 25:25, 35-37, 39, 40, &43 ESV).